wizeline/wize-docs/onboarding/README.md

 - [Jira Board](https://wizeline.atlassian.net/secure/RapidBoard.jspa?projectKey=WIP&rapidView=28)
 - [Confluence Board](https://wizeline.atlassian.net/wiki/display/WIP)

-Existing staff members with ideas and “passion” for these projects serve as “product owners”/“on-site customers” for these projects &mdash; essentially the “clients” for the new-hire teams.
+Existing staff members with ideas and "passion" for these projects serve as product owners for these projects&mdash;essentially, the “clients” for the new hires cohort.

-Each of these internal projects should be implemented using the most appropriate tools and technologies, of course.
-Ideally, “most” tools and technologies used across the Platform and Services teams are represented in the internal projects.
-To lend value to the projects’ use in the onboarding process, we ask that the process for selecting tools and technologies for not-yet-started projects include this desire for “broad coverage.”
+Each of these internal projects should be implemented using the most appropriate tools and technologies.
+Ideally, most tools and technologies used across the platform and services teams are represented in the internal projects.
+To lend value to the projects’ use in the onboarding process, we ask that the process for selecting tools and technologies for not-yet-started projects include this desire for broad coverage.

-These projects’ “owners” are expected to maintain a “backlog” of desired features, bug fixes, _etc._, &mdash; _e.g._, GitHub project(s), Jira issues, _etc._ In order to encourage discussion and, perhaps, some amount of participatory “investment” on the part of new-hires, these backlog items should have only “enough” information and detail to begin conversations, but not enough to be simply “recipes” requiring little creative decision-making.
+These projects’ owners are expected to maintain a backlog of desired features, bug fixes, etc. To encourage discussionand participatory “investment” on the part of new hires, these backlog items should have only enough information and detail to begin conversations, but not enough to be simply “recipes” requiring little creative decision-making.

 ## Execution

-- New cohorts generally begin each Monday
+- New cohorts begin each Monday.
-- Their new MacBooks should be available and ready for setup
+- Their new MacBooks should be available and ready for setup.
-- HR provides orientation information and support
+- HR provides orientation information and support.
-- New-hires who will participate in this onboarding program are placed in the “new-hires” area (when available; see [Planning - Physical](#physical), above; their orientation sets the expectation of moving to be with/near their initial assignment team after the 2-week onboarding process
+- New hires who will participate in the onboarding program are placed in the new hires area when available; see [Planning - Physical](#physical).
-- They do not receive "their" monitors until they complete their onboarding process and move to their initial team/assignment area (see [Transition](#transition), below)
+- They do not receive their monitors until they complete their onboarding process and move to their initial team/assignment area; see [Transition](#transition).
-- Initial meetings with the previous cohort, “(internal) project/[product owner(s)](#product-owner),” _etc._, are scheduled
+- Initial meetings with the previous cohort, [internal project owners](#product-owner), etc., are scheduled.
-- “Classroom” sessions on specific skills, tools, technologies, _etc._, are be scheduled and held as needed
+- Classroom sessions on specific skills, tools, technologies, etc., are be scheduled and held as needed.

 ### Basic Syllabus

-As described [above](#activity), much of the material is tailored to and driven by the new-hires’ initial assignments.
+As described [previously](#activity), much of the material is tailored to and driven by the new hires’ initial assignments.
 However, some topics and material are common to all.

-After the HR orientation, _etc._, the initial “technical onboarding” session includes
+After the HR orientation, the initial technical onboarding session includes the following:

-- Overview of this technical onboarding program (purpose, duration, structure, _etc_.)
+- Overview of the technical onboarding program (purpose, duration, structure, etc.)
 - Introduction to the project(s)
-- Access to project materials &mdash; _e.g._,
+- Access to project materials
-  - Jira and/or GitHub
+  - Jira and GitHub
 	  - Create account if needed
      - Access to the Wizeline organization
-     - ssh keys, 2-Factor Authorization, _etc._
+     - ssh keys, 2-Factor Authorization, etc.
 - Slack
 	- Onboarding dev team(s)
 	- “Basic” company/office channels
-	- How to preview and, if desired, join other existing channels
+	- How to preview and join other existing channels
-- Other team / engineering / company information &mdash; _e.g._,
+- Other team/engineering/company information
 	- Google Drive
 	- [wize-docs](../README.md) GitHub repo & wiki
-	- _etc._
-- Specific work items &mdash; User Stories and/or bugs &mdash; on the selected [project(s)](https://goo.gl/07IbM8)
+- Specific work items on the selected [project(s)](https://goo.gl/07IbM8)
+	- User Stories
+	- Bugs

-All along the way, the [Coaches](#coach) ask what level of knowledge and familiarity the new-hires have with the various topics, how to do it on MacOS, _etc._ When one or more new-hires need specific help, the onboarding team provides the information needed in this preferred order:
+All along the way, the [Coaches](#coach) ask what level of knowledge and familiarity the new hires have with the various topics.
+When one or more new hires need specific help, the onboarding team provides the information needed in this preferred order:

-- Other new-hires &mdash; whether “junior” or “senior” &mdash;  with “supervision” to ensure that the coaching is consistent with Wizeline practices and procedures
+1. Other new hires&mdash;whether junior or senior&mdash;with supervision to ensure that the coaching is consistent with Wizeline practices and procedures.
-- Onboarding staff directly
+2. Onboarding staff directly.

 ### Suggested / Expected Meetings

-Assuming normal 5-day work weeks, each week of involvement includes meetings over 6 work days (Monday to Monday):
+Assuming normal 5-day work weeks, each week of involvement includes meetings over 6 work days, Monday to Monday:

 <table>
 	<tr>